 Indicate the grant amount you are requesting, between $3,000 and $5,000.

 Describe anything in the expenses list that would benefit from additional explanation.
 For example, if your expenses exceed $5,000, please tell us how you will fund the rest of your proposed activities.

 As you develop your application materials for Stage 2, consider that the panelists will be thinking about Stage 1 Application Materials and Evaluation Criteria in addition to the following:

 - Feasibility: Does the application demonstrate substantial evidence that the proposal will be realized within the funding period?
 Does the application include a reasonable expenses list for the scope and scale of your proposed activities?
 Do the process map and experience list provide evidence of your ability and capacity to realize your proposal?
 Are the experiences you describe relevant to the work you propose?
-Does the process map present a clear path to success?
+Does the process map present a clear path to your goals?

 - Integrity of Proposal: Viewed as a whole, does your application demonstrate the integrity with which you approach your artistic practice and the community of practice you defined?
 Do the application materials demonstrate a consistency of proposed actions, values, methods, and goals?

 Applicants must be individuals and may submit only one application per year.
 Organizations are not eligible to apply.
 At the time an application is submitted, and the grant is awarded, an applicant must be:

 - not enrolled for more than three credit hours at a college or university;